By: Susan Dugdale | Last modified: 01-02-2022

-The rich man impressed with his own power, quite literally stands as if he were full of himself.
-Feet apart, chest out, and head high.
+The successful business man, (left), impressed with his own power, quite literally stands as if he were full of himself.
+Feet apart, arms folded, chest out, and head high.
 He looks down on those beneath him.

-In contrast, the young flirty girl stands with one leg behind the other, hands clasped behind her back, cocks her head to one side, thrusts her chest out and swings her body from side to side.
+In contrast, the young flirty girl, (right), stands with her hands on her hips, tosses her head to swing her pony tail, thrusts her chest out, and smiles as she sways from side to side.

 With the characters established you are ready to add mood and voice.

-While holding your key gesture denoting character, add an emotional state.
+While holding your key character gesture, add an emotional state.

 For example, what would the flirty girl do with her body to show anger, happiness, or sadness?

-You'll need to experiment until you find what feels and looks right.
-Once you have, add voice.
+You'll need to experiment until you find what feels, and looks right.
+Once you have got it, add voice.